samislam/quick-proxy/README.md

 2. Create a config file (see `app.config.yml`) and set `CONFIG_FILE` to its path.
 3. Run locally: `pnpm dev`

+Generate a fresh config file: `pnpm make-config`.
+Note: the config file is not committed for security.

 Production build: `pnpm build` then `pnpm start`.
 PM2: an `ecosystem.config.js` file is included and ready to use; review it before deployment.